 Trespass

-A person is trespassing if they enter the property of another without permission.
-A person can be trespassing without even realizing it, they do not need to be aware that they have entered another person’s property.
-A person is also trespassing if they cause an object to be deposited (thrown, pushed etc.) onto the property of another.
+A person commits trespassing when they enter another person’s property without permission.
+A person can be trespassing without realizing it; they do not need to know they have entered someone else’s property.
+Trespassing also occurs if a person causes an object to be placed, thrown, or pushed onto another’s property.

 Trespassing can be both a civil infraction and a crime.